ricardoccpaiva/my_telemetry_api/GUIDE.md

 We also need to add this line to your application `start/2` function 👇 `OpenTelemetry.register_application_tracer(:my_telemetry_api)`

-Next step is to configure our application and with this config block we are telling that our OpenTelemetry spans will be exported to stdout which in fact is not very usefull but don't worry, we'll cover this topic later on.
+Next step is to configure our application .
+With this block we are telling that our OpenTelemetry spans will be exported to stdout which in fact is not very usefull but don't worry, we'll cover this topic later on.

 ````Elixir
 config :opentelemetry, :processors,